 $8 per day for adults; $5 per day for students

 Contest coaches and participating students will not be charged an admission fee.

 All Academic entries, including One-Act Play, are certified and entered into the Regional Meet through the UIL Spring Meet Online System.
 Please refer to the pages for golf, tennis, and track and field for submitting district results.

 The eligibility of a student competing at the regional meet is the responsibility of the individual school.

 In order to expedite the payment process for the 2019 Region 2-1A Spring Meet, the Regional Director has authorized the following flat rate fee schedule:

 2019 Spring Meet Fees Event Cost Academic entry fee per district $2,970 Athletic entry fee per district $5,488 One-Act Play entry fee $750 for each company

 How the member schools constituting the district divide the full slate fees for Academics and Athletics among themselves is the business of the member schools within the district and the district’s Spring Meet Chairperson.
 All fees are non-refundable.
 Please refer to Schedule of Fees for more information.

-The District Spring Meet Chair for each district represented in Region 2-1A will collect the academic and athletic fees for that district and submit one check by March 27.
-Each school with a One-Act Play will submit a check directly to the Academic Director no later than April 12.
+The District Spring Meet Chair for each district represented in Region 2-1A will collect the academic and athletic fees for that district and submit one check by March 26.
+Each school with a One-Act Play will submit a check to the Contest Director no later than rehearsal time on Friday, April 12.

 Food services are available on the ASU campus for your convenience.
 See dineoncampus.com for more detailed information.